GazzaJ/CI-MS3-W3Recipes/README.md

  Highlights functions to proceed with changes such as submitting a recipe or confirming changes

    - Orange ![Orange and Red Buttons](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/orange-button.png)
- Used as a wanrning, or to indicate an action which will eventually result in data being changed.
+ Used as a warning, or to indicate an action which will eventually result in data being changed.

    - Red ![Red Button](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/red-button.jpg)
  Highlights a Stop or Cancel function for changes, but more importantly highlight actions which could result in data being permanently removed or changed.

 ##### **Navigation Design**
 I have used a standard Materialize, mobile responsive navbar for W3Recipes.
-The menu items change depending on the users status.
+The menu items change depending on the user's status.
  - New users only see: Home, Sign-up and Log-in
- - Once signed-up users are able to see the full menu list which enables thenm to interact with the whole app.
+ - Once signed-up users are able to see the full menu list which enables them to interact with the whole app.

 Additional anchor links have been provided in strategic locations to assist user navigation and provide easy access to certain pages.
 These are consistently located at the bottom of the content above the footer.
  - Landing Page
  Contains two anchor links prompting the user to sign-up.
-One located within text of a call to action section in the middle of the page.
+One located within text of a call-to-action section in the middle of the page.
 The second is located at the bottom of the page above the footer

  - Recipes page and Manage Recipes page
  Both have a link to the Add Recipes page, where the user is able to upload a new recipe